-CIM Urban's liquidity needs for the next twelve months include refinancing senior mortgages payable of approximately \$76 million which mature in September through December 2013, the Special Dividend of approximately \$58.3 million, capital expenditures and distributions.
+CIM Urban's liquidity needs for the next twelve months include the maturity of three senior mortgages payable of approximately \$76 million which mature in September through December 2013, the Special Dividend of approximately \$58.3 million, capital expenditures and distributions.
+The mortgages maturing in September through December 2013, with an outstanding principal balance of approximately \$76 million at June 30, 2013 and interest rates of 5.95% to 6.30%, have since that date been repaid with borrowings under CIM Urban's existing credit facility and new unsecured term loan, which have a relatively attractive interest rate of LIBOR plus 1.25%.
 CIM Urban expects to meet its liquidity requirements for the next twelve months through cash on hand, cash provided by operations and borrowings both under its existing facility and under the new unsecured term loan, as described above.